 Anyway, it was King Henry VIII who appropriated TRP for his personal hunting ground – beasts, not women – and a place for his horses to stretch their legs.

 If the “Hankster” were around today, he wouldn’t even recognize it.
-The stylish and well-manicured gardens — five in all, including Queen Mary’s — parents and their kids taking a leisurely stroll, joggers of all speeds racing by, loads of sports fields at The Hub waiting to be booked, restaurants, cafes, an open-air theatre and the world-class London Zoo.
+The stylish and well-manicured gardens, five in all, including Queen Mary’s, is where Londoners take their kids for leisurely strolls and joggers of all speeds race by.
+There’s plenty of space for everyone as loads of sports fields at The Hub are just waiting to be booked, along with restaurants, cafes, and the world-class London Zoo.

 What do you say we remove the lens caps, meander around and shoot a few virtual arrows to see what we can bag?